StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 #### Creating .env
 Do this with `nano .env` and add the following lines in the .env file.
 Do not use subdomain.
 Just use yourrootdomain.com, in this example I'm using example.com
+The purpose of the .env file is to substitute variables in your docker-compose.yml in the same directory.
 **.env**
 ```
 MY_DOMAIN=example.com